gaijin213/FFMPEG-Batch-Convertor/README.md

 No more repetitive manual conversions.
 No more puzzling over FFMPEG commands.
 Just specify your source videos, the format you want, and let it AUTO-MAGICALLY process them for you! 🚀

 **🖥️ This script is designed for Linux systems.**
-Make sure you have [FFMPEG](https://ffmpeg.org/) installed and accessible from your terminal.
+The script should detect your system and install FFMPEG for you.
+If for some reason it fails, make sure you have [FFMPEG](https://ffmpeg.org/) installed and accessible from your terminal.

 ---